Michigan State kept ties to coach accused of sexual abuse - Philly

 "If we don't stop supporting the top abuser in volleyball, how can we ever claim zero tolerance for sexual abuse?" she said from her Jacksonville, Florida, home.

+The 63-year-old Butler has never been criminally charged.
+The alleged abuse occurred more than 30 years ago and was already beyond the statute of limitations for prosecution when the first three accusers came forward in 1995.
+Three others came forward more recently.

+Powers-Barnhard said Butler molested her hundreds of times over two years starting when she was 16 and he was around 30.
+She says he raped her at his home, in cars and even in a train-car bathroom as her teammates sat nearby.

-In a short Monday statement responding to AP questions about Butler's connections to Michigan State and its head women's volleyball coach, MSU said Butler is currently "not affiliated with MSU in any way."
-The university, it added, "is not actively recruiting players from his program at this time."
+In a short Monday statement responding to AP questions, the university said Butler is currently "not affiliated with MSU in any way."
+The school, it added, "is not actively recruiting players from his program at this time."

-But the eight-sentence statement did not address other questions put to it by the AP, including how long the school has been aware of the allegations, when any affiliation with Butler might have ended or why MSU had ties to him for so long after he was publicly accused of sexual abuse and rape.
+The statement did not address other questions, including when any affiliation with Butler might have ended or why the university had ties to him for so long after he was publicly accused.

-In a 1995 report, the Illinois Department of Children and Family Services found no evidence to support Butler's contention that the three athletes were lying.
+A statement issued Tuesday by his attorney, Danielle D'Ambrose, said the allegations he sexually abused anyone "are absolutely false."
+It added that his volleyball program "has no affiliation with Michigan State University or any other collegiate program."

-USA Volleyball in December banned Butler from its events for life, and the Amateur Athletic Union stripped him of his membership early this year.
-Those groups acted under pressure from some of the same activists now pressing Michigan State about Butler.
+USA Volleyball in December banned Butler from its events for life, and the Amateur Athletic Union stripped him of his membership this year.

 Many college coaches are reluctant to criticize the onetime Olympic team trainer.
-That's true, in part, because he consistently produces stellar recruits via his flagship company, Sports Performance Volleyball, and his 12-court Great Lakes Center.
-Both of them are in Aurora, west of Chicago.
-Each year, he holds what many colleges consider can't-miss recruiting events where his players are showcased.
+That's partly because he consistently produces stellar recruits via his flagship company, Sports Performance Volleyball, and his 12-court Great Lakes Center.
+Both are in Aurora, west of Chicago.

+The long list of schools that signed recruits once trained by him includes the University of Notre Dame and the University of Nebraska.

+Each year, Butler holds what many colleges have considered can't-miss recruiting events showcasing his players.
+Coaches from around 50 schools nationwide were on a list of attendees for the event last February, though no Michigan State coaches were.
+Notre Dame and Nebraska also weren't listed.

 "Coaches are afraid that if they don't show deference to Butler, he'll steer recruits to other schools," said Kay Rogness, who in the '80s helped establish Sports Performance.
 She fell out with Butler around 1990 and has since become one of his harshest critics.